ThatOneGuy1821/Scraping-Your-Uber-Driver-Data/README.md

 ### Combining your CSV Files:

 Once you've completed this process, let's combine all of the data into one CSV File.
-This can easily be accomplished by running the code found here: **3_combine_overview_files**
+This can easily be accomplished by running the code titled **3_combine_overview_files**

 Make sure to edit the text on Lines 1 and 13, per examples provided.